Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Scaling laws in learning curves of deep architectures

 where L is the total number of layers in the network, $\rho_i$ is the Lipschitz constant of the activation function (e.g. for ReLU: $\rho_i=1$), $A_i$ is the linear operator at layer $i$ for dense layers and it is an appropriate matrix for convolutional layers (see \cite{Bartlett2017} for a complete explanation).
 The so-called \textit{reference matrix} $M_i$ is chosen as $0$ for linear or convolutional layers and as the identity for residual layers.
 Then, $\|A_i\|_\sigma$ is defined as the largest singular value of $A_i$ and $\|A\|_{2,1}$ is defined as the average of the $\ell_2$-norms of the column vectors.

 Throughout rest of the paper, when we write $\lambda(t)$ for deep architectures we mean the spectral complexity norm $R_{A(t)}$, measured after $t$ training epochs.
 We can give an intuition on Eq. \ref{eq:Bartlett2017} by analyzing the contribution of the two terms.
 Given a layer $i$, first term is the maximum amount that an input vector can be expanded in the output space, and second term is a correction that estimates the effective rank of the outputs of the layer, that is the number of columns that have weights substantially different from zero.
 In Appendix~\ref{sec:norm_vs_time} (Fig.~\ref{fig:norm_vs_time}) we show that the relation between $\lambda$ and $t$ is non trivial, and that simply plotting $\epsilon(t)$ does not reveal the same scalings that plotting $\epsilon(\lambda(t))$ does.
-We always observe the monotonicity of $\lambda(t)$.
+We always observe the monotonicity of $\lambda(t)$ if a weight-decay is not present.